Albrtito/ObsidianNotes/02 - Atomic/20240508 - 121510 - Semantic theory in Propositions.md

 ---
 # Semantic theory in propositional calculus.

-This note presents information about how the semantic theory can be applied specifically to [Propositional logic](Propositional%20logic).
+This note presents information about how the semantic theory can be applied specifically to [20240523 - 122919 - Propositional logic](20240523%20-%20122919%20-%20Propositional%20logic.md).
 There is not really much to say besides what was explained in semantic theory.
 Here there is a more step by step solving guide.

 ## Solving:
 In propositional calculus we’ll apply semantic theory to obtain whether a formula or a deduction is valid.